 - Ordering a Pizza Practice making a decision using principles of majority rule and minority rights.

 For meaningful service-learning projects with long-lasting impact, connect youth to people and nonprofit organizations and natural resources in the local community related to equity and justice.
-This is an opportunity for a field trip (may be virtual) or for an expert to teach about issues and what is already being done.
+This is an opportunity for a field trip, which may be virtual, or for an expert to teach about issues and what is already being done.
 Youth may write, call, or interview experts about needs and partnerships.

 - Black Lives Matter Movement

 - Michigan United: A statewide organization of churches, labor, and community groups that works for civil rights and economic justice.

 - American Association of People with Disabilities

 - Human Rights Campaign (LGBTQ+)

 - American Federation of Labor and Congress of Industrial Organizations (worker rights)

 - League of Women Voters of The United States (voting rights)

 - National Association for the Advancement of Colored People